-In January 2018, Metropolitan entered into an agreement with the council on a study to better understand and support school water conservation efforts in underserved communities.
+In January 2018, Metropolitan entered into an agreement with the Council for Watershed Health on a study to better understand and support school water conservation efforts in underserved communities.
 Under this agreement, the council will perform three tasks:

-- A survey to assess which schools in Metropolitan's service area either have taken or are planning to take advantage of Metropolitan's water efficiency incentives and rebates - A special analysis of school district property lines within disadvantaged communities in Metropolitan's service area - A barrier analysis to identify impediments hindering schools and school districts from developing and implementing water efficiency projects, and highlight successful school greening plans, programs, and projects
+- A survey to assess which schools in Metropolitan's service area either have taken or are planning to take advantage of the district's water efficiency incentives and rebates - 2.
+A special analysis of school district property lines within disadvantaged communities in Metropolitan's service area - A barrier analysis to identify impediments hindering schools and school districts from developing and implementing water efficiency projects, and highlight successful school greening plans, programs, and projects

-As of fiscal year 2018/19, the council has completed a survey targeting private school principals, disadvantaged community school district facilities personnel, and school district energy managers and has nearly completed the analysis of school districts serving underserved communities.
-The council's work will assist Metropolitan in targeting opportunities to promote water efficiency incentive programs in these underserved areas.
+As of fiscal year 2018/19, the council has completed a survey targeting school principals (private schools), disadvantaged community school district facilities personnel, and school district energy managers and has nearly completed the spatial analysis of school districts serving underserved communities.
+The council's work under this agreement will assist Metropolitan in targeting opportunities to promote water efficiency incentive programs in these underserved areas.